Sewanee: The University of the South: Campus

 The Sewanee campus overlooks the Tennessee Valley and consists of 13,000 acres on the Cumberland Plateau.
 It includes many buildings constructed of various materials faced with local stone, most done in the Gothic style.
-In 2011, it was named by Travel + Leisure as one of the most beautiful college campuses in the United States.
+In 2011, it was named by Travel + Leisure as one of the most beautiful college campuses in the United States, and the beauty of its campus is consistently recognized by other, leading publications.